mcbsd1/mcbsd1.github.io/scrnaseq-course-d2.md

 ---

 - In scRNA-seq experiments, doublets are artifactual libraries generated from two cells.
+- Doublets are defined when two or more cells are mistakenly treated as a single cell.
 - They typically arise due to errors in cell sorting or capture, especially in droplet-based protocols involving thousands of cells.
 - In this workshop, we will be using `DoubletFinder`.
 - It is a tool used to detect and remove doublets (artificially merged cells) in scRNA-seq data.